tfabris/BlueGigaEmpeg/README.txt

 information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own.

-Finally, you'll notice that the empeg sled connector only supplies power if the empeg is awake.
-If you put the empeg into Sleep mode via a long press on the top button, it will go to sleep but that also means the Arduino+Bluetooth assembly stops receiving power.
+You'll notice that the empeg sled connector only supplies power if the empeg is awake.
+If you put the empeg into sleep mode via a long press on the top button, it will go to sleep but that also means the Arduino+Bluetooth assembly stops receiving power.
 This is actually good: you want to be able to turn the Bluetooth on and off and reboot it sometimes, and it's easy to do that just by sleeping and waking the player by hand.
-In my case I leave the player awake all of the time, so that when I shut off the car ignition, the player fully shuts down, and then when I start my car again, the empeg starts up in Awake mode and immediately supplies power to the Bluetooth assembly which then autoconnects to the car stereo head unit.
+Most of the time I leave the player awake, so that when I shut off the car ignition, the player fully shuts down, and then when I start my car again, the empeg starts up in "awake" mode and immediately supplies power to the Bluetooth assembly which then autoconnects to the car stereo head unit.

 ------------------------------------------------------------------------------